 STRATEGIC DIRECTION IV

-The South Carolina State Library creates standards and provides guidance for excellence in library services.
+We create standards and provide guidance for excellence in library services.

 - Design a new comprehensive statewide certification program.